Wildlife of Djibouti: Mammals

-Mammals include several species of antelope, such as Soemmerring’s gazelle and Pelzeln’s gazelle.
+Mammals include several species of antelope, such as Soemmerring's gazelle (Nanger soemmerringii) and Pelzeln's gazelle (Gazella dorcas pelzelnii).
 As a result of the hunting ban imposed since early 1970 these species are well conserved now.
-Other characteristic mammals are Grevy’s zebra, hamadryas baboon and Hunter's antelope.
-The warthog, a vulnerable species, is also found in the Day National park.
-The coastal waters have dugongs and Abyssinian genet; the latter needs confirmation by further studies.
-Green turtles and hawksbill turtles are in the coastal waters where nestling also takes place.
-The Northeast African cheetah Acinonyx jubatus soemmeringii are thought to be extinct in Djibouti.
+Other characteristic mammals are Grevy's zebra, hamadryas baboon and Hunter's antelope.
+The warthog, a vulnerable species, is also found in the Day National Park.
+The coastal waters have dugongs and Abyssinian genets; the latter need confirmation by further studies.
+Green and hawksbill turtles are in the coastal waters where nesting also takes place.
+The Northeast African cheetah (Acinonyx jubatus soemmeringii) are thought to be extinct in Djibouti.
 However, there are refuges where the cheetahs are breeding.

-In the southern mountain range of Aser-Jog, in Djibouti, the beira antelope Dorcatragus megalotis, an endemic and vulnerable species is reported.
-99 different individuals have been recorded.
+In the southern mountain range of Aser-Jog, in Djibouti, the beira antelope (Dorcatragus megalotis), an endemic and vulnerable species is reported.
+At least 99 individuals have been recorded.
 However, they face competition from cattle in grazing.
-Hence, a proposal has been mooted to establish a wild life refuge in this range, as a protected area.
+Hence, a proposal has been made to establish a wildlife refuge.

 Birds

-The bird species reported in the wildlife of Djibouti consists of 399 species including one endemic (native) species, eight globally threatened species, and two introduced species.
+The bird species reported in Djibouti consists of 399 species including one endemic (native) species, eight globally threatened species, and two introduced species.
 Further details under categories of the endemic, critically endangered, endangered, near-threatened and vulnerable are elaborated.
 However, 26 species of raptors have been reported in the coastal ecoregion.
 Of these, the steppe buzzard (Buteo buteo vulpinus) and the steppe eagle (Aquila nipalensis) are most common.

 The only endemic species found is the Djibouti spurfowl (Pternistis ochropectus) which is critically endangered.
-It is found in only two locations in Djibouti namely, the Forêt du Day National Park in the Goda Mountains and Mabla Mountains; the former is about 25 km north of the Gulf of Tadjoura and the latter is 80 km northeast of the Forêt du Day.
-The species was declared critically endangered by the IUCN since its population underwent a 90% population decline over twenty years.
-The Djibouti spurfowl preferred dense African juniper woodland with a closed canopy, and mostly on a plateau when this species of tree was in abundance.
-It has now adopted to live in the boxwood (Buxus sempervirens) and woody shrub (Clutia abyssinia).
+It is found in two locations in Djibouti, the Forêt du Day National Park in the Goda Mountains and Mabla Mountains; the former is about 25 km north of the Gulf of Tadjoura and the latter is 80 km northeast of the Forêt du Day.
+The species was declared critically endangered by the IUCN since its population underwent a 90% decline over twenty years.
+The Djibouti spurfowl preferred dense African juniper woodland with a closed canopy on a plateau when this tree was in abundance.
+It has now adapted to live in the boxwood Buxus sempervirens and the woody shrub (Clutia abyssinia).
 The bird remains hidden in the dense undergrowth of boxwood and clutia during the day.
 It roosts on these trees which grow to 16–26 m height.
-They search for food in the evenings and mostly feed on figs, small fruits and also termites and insects.
-The Djibouti spurfowl has been featured on two stamps; one of 35 Francs, in 1989 from Djibouti, and another of 500 Francs denomination from the French Territory of the Afars and the Issas as Djibouti was known during the French rule, in 1972.
+They search for food in the evenings and mostly feed on figs, small fruits, termites and insects.
+The Djibouti spurfowl has been featured on two stamps; one of 35 francs, in 1989 from Djibouti, and another of 500 francs denomination from the French Territory of the Afars and the Issas as Djibouti was known during the French rule, in 1972.

 The endangered species reported are: Atlantic petrel (Pterodroma incerta), Egyptian vulture (Neophron percnopterus) and saker falcon (Falco cherrug).